 1. Love*Com – And finally my number ONE… Lovely Complex or Love*Com for short.
 This one wins first place because it’s not only romantic but it is funny as hell.
 I had to stop reading it in bed at night because I was waking my husband with all my giggling.
 Risa (I named another character in Nogiku Series after her!) is the tall girl in class and Atsushi is the short guy.
 Their teacher constantly jokes that they’re a comedic act like “All Hanshin Kyojin“, and, though the ribbing gets on their nerves, they manage to get along for quite some time.
 Then they fall for each other.
 This manga has the great, amazing, heart-stopping moments that make you believe in true love.
 I cried reading it several times because it was so perfect.
 You won’t be disappointed with this one.

 It would be remiss of me to not point out how to read most of these.
-Many I bought from Amazon but there is also a great app for both iPhone, iPad, and Android called MangaStorm.
-It has many of the manga I’ve listed above.
+Many I bought from Amazon but there are also a great apps for both iPhone, iPad, and Android.
+Just search the app stores for the most recent offerings.
 Read and enjoy!